-- When it is to be used for school safety; - When it relates to classroom instruction or a cocurricular or extracurricular activity; or - When it relates to media coverage of the school.
+- When it is to be used for school safety; - When it relates to classroom instruction or a cocurricular or extracurricular activity; - When it relates to media coverage of the school; or - When it relates to the promotion of student safety as provided by law for a student receiving special education services in certain settings.

-The district will seek parental consent through a written request before making any video or voice recording of your child not otherwise allowed by law.
+The district will seek parental consent through a written request before making any other video or voice recording of your child not otherwise allowed by law.